Estimated Time | 3 to 4 hours | |

 See photos of hiking

-Why choose a trail at Burnt Meadow Trailhead?
+Why hike at Burnt Meadow Trailhead ?

 Welcome to the burnt meadow trailhead, a hidden gem nestled in the picturesque landscapes of Maine.
 If you're a hiker, outdoor enthusiast, or someone simply yearning to reconnect with nature, this trail is your perfect escape.